MerginMaps/docs/src/gis/photo-names/index.md

 :white_check_mark: The file extension (`.jpg`) is added automatically.

-:white_check_mark: When using a field value in the expression, make sure that it is a field that will be filled out during the survey, e.g. by using [constraints](../../layers/settingup_forms_settings/#constraints).
+:white_check_mark: When using a field value in the expression, make sure that it is a field that will be filled out during the survey, e.g. by using [constraints](../../layer/settingup_forms_settings/#constraints).
 If the field is empty, the expression won't work!

-:white_check_mark: If you want to use a [numeric field](../../layers/settingup_forms/#numbers) in your expression, you need to convert it to a string first using the `to_string()` function
+:white_check_mark: If you want to use a [numeric field](../../layer/settingup_forms/#numbers) or other non-text fields in your expression, you need to convert it to a string first using the `to_string()` function

 :no_entry_sign: The expression is evaluated with the **current** field values.
 The name of the photo will stay the same even if you change the value of the field later.